Everyone’s family has a different reaction to a kid’s coming out, but they tend to fall loosely into a few different very general categories:

 Then: Leave home after high school.
 Move away.
 Tell your family then, if you want to.
 And if you don’t want to tell them, if you never want to tell them, then that’s fine, too.
 You are not obligated by your queerness to tell anyone, ever, that you’re queer.
 It’s not a law.
 You get to decide who knows what about you, forever, amen.

-Please don’t misunderstand me—it’s awesome if you know/think that you might be queer and are thinking about coming out to your family.
-If you’re sure your parents won’t be horrible to you, then by all means, come out if you feel like it, when you’re ready.
-It can bring you closer to your family to be open and honest about who you are, and it can be a huge relief to not worry about how they might react anymore.
-Your parents might become your biggest supporters.
-And you could help those around you to feel more comfortable with themselves, too.
+Please don’t misunderstand me—it’s awesome if you know you’re queer, or think you might be, and want to come out to your family.
+If you’re sure your parents won’t be horrible to you, then by all means, come out whenever you’re ready!
+Being honest about who you are can bring you closer to your family, and it can be a huge relief not to have to worry anymore how they might react.
+Your parents may become your biggest supporters.
+And you could help others around you feel more comfortable with themselves, too.

 Stay safe, Rookies. ♦